tfranssen/dynamic-ess/README.md

 ### Schedule
 * Get prices is scheduled every day at 00:00:05.
 * The ESS controller is scheduled every 5 minutes.
 If the charge requirement did change an MQTT message will be published.
-Otherwise noting will happen.
+Otherwise nothing will happen.

 ### Typical log file
 In the log below you can see in this case charging started just after 22:00.
-At 00:00:05 new prices were retrieved and charging stoped just after 06:00
+At 00:00:05 new prices were retrieved and charging stopped just after 06:00

 ```[I 221214 22:04:09 chargeWithoutPV:153] Requirement has changed, sending MQTT message to change setpoint.
 [I 221214 22:04:09 chargeWithoutPV:50] Broker connected.